 A thread scheduler in java is the part of the JVM that decides which thread should run and which should wait.
 The thread scheduler always chooses a thread to run only if it is in the RUNNABLE state.
-But there is no guarantee which thread will be chosen to run if you have multiple threads in RUNNABLE state.
+But there is no guarantee which thread will be chosen to run if you have multiple threads in the RUNNABLE state.

 Whenever we create a thread, it always inherits priority from its parent thread.
 Each thread has a priority that lies between 1 to 10.
-The higher priority of thread means a higher chance to get selected for the execution.
-But if multiple threads having the same priority then the thread scheduler can select any random thread.
+The higher priority of the thread means a higher chance to get selected for the execution.
+But if multiple threads have the same priority then the thread scheduler can select any random thread.
 We will discuss it in detail.

-How does thread scheduler work?
+How does the thread scheduler work?

 The thread scheduler always chooses the thread for execution only if it is already in the RUNNABLE state.
 Suppose we have three threads in a program, Now let’s see how to thread scheduler is assigning CPU time to each thread.